Scottish fund Kiltearn hit by Carillion's troubles

-LONDON (Reuters) - Scottish investment firm Kiltearn Partners has suffered a 70 million-pound paper loss on its investment in Carillion (CLLN.L) after the construction firm's shares lost almost three quarters of their value following a profit warning in July.
+LONDON, Aug 14 (Reuters) - The value of Scottish investment firm Kiltearn Partners' 10 percent stake in Carillion has fallen by around 70 million pounds ($91 million) after the construction firm's shares lost almost three quarters of their value following a profit warning in July.

 Carillion disclosed on Aug.
-11 that Kiltearn had doubled its stake to 10 percent at the start of February when shares were trading at around 225 pence each, becoming the company's biggest shareholder.
+11 that Kiltearn had hiked its stake to 10 percent at the start of February when shares were trading at around 225 pence each, becoming the company's biggest shareholder.

-But Carillion's shares have tumbled about 75 percent since February and more than 70 percent from early July to close at 54.85 pence on Monday.
-The plunge has knocked about 70 million pounds off the value of Kiltearn's shareholding.
+But Carillion's shares have tumbled 75 percent since February and 71 percent from early July to trade at 55 pence on Monday.
+The plunge has knocked about 70 million pounds off the value of Kiltearn's shareholding, which was trimmed to 9.85 percent last week.

-The size of Kiltearn's loss has only emerged now because the doubling of its stake in February was only disclosed to the stock market on Friday.

-Carillion said it had not notified other investors of Kiltearn's stake hike because it had "no record" of the February increase until last week, when the investor trimmed its holding to 9.85 percent.

 Shares in the building contractor dived after it said on July 10 that it was taking an 845 million pound ($1.10 billion) writedown and that Richard Howson, its chief executive, was stepping down with immediate effect.